 - Mr. Fox – incredibly curly mahogany, sinker redwood

-- Jupiter – Lyric baritone in myrtle/Swiss for Reno Ukulele Festival drawing
+- Jupiter – Lyric baritone in myrtle/Swiss UPDATE: now in Reno for the Festival drawing

 - Carmen – koa/Swiss spruce (sold)